quiptobasco/Week-19-Budget-Tracker/README.md

 - [License](#license)

 ## Description
-A budget tracker utilizing AWS that allows you to download the app and to be able to keep track of deposits and withdrawals while offline.
+A budget tracker utilizing PWA that allows you to download the app and to be able to keep track of deposits and withdrawals while offline.

 [Heroku deployment](https://radiant-gorge-17011.herokuapp.com/).